mssgill/hscSphinx/pipeline/background.rst

      # setup the HSC pipeline using the versions tagged 'HSC' (the developer recommended version)
      $ setup -v hscPipe -t HSC

+.. note:: If you get an error message saying something like the
+    following ``You are attempting to run "setup" which requires administrative privileges, but more information is needed in order to do so.
+Authenticating as "root" Password: ``, that means you forgot to ``source`` the ``setups.sh`` file.
+See :ref:`EUPS setup error <error_setup>` for details.

 Setting up development code in a directory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^